S-EGK/2D-Object-Orientation-Detection/README.md

 This script will:
 1. Load and preprocess the template images and their corresponding masks using an image generator.
 2. Train a UNet model to segment the object of interest.
-3. Save the trained model and training metrics in the 'Model' folder.
+3. Save the trained model and training metrics in the `Model` folder.

 ### Step 2: Create Masks for Test Images
 Run the following script to generate masks for the test images: